incognico/p5-Weather-METNO/README.md

 ![embed](https://i.imgur.com/Xf56qHF.png "embed")

-A unique string in the user agent is required per met.no TOS, it should preferably be your domain or your email address. `uid` will get appeneded to LWP's UA string.
+A unique string in the user agent is required per met.no TOS, it should preferably be your domain or your email address, in case you need to be contacted. `uid` will get appeneded to LWP's UA string.

 The legend json for the symbols is currently set to `https://distfiles.lifeisabug.com/metno/legends.json` (a cached version I keep) instead of `https://api.met.no/weatherapi/weathericon/2.0/legends` because those are probably not updated very often.
 The API 2.0 symbol icons are meant to be self-hosted instead of being API provided, if you want to use those feel free to embed them from `https://distfiles.lifeisabug.com/metno/`